aleksandrajh/CI_PP3_Connect4/README.md

 ## Acknowledgements
 I would like to thank everyone who supported me in the development of this project:
 - My mentor Mo for professional guidance, helpful feedback and words of encouragement whilst creating the project.
-Also, for pushing me to learn about the unit test and include it within this project.
+Also, for encouraging me to learn about the unit test and including it within this project.
 - My partner for his support and playing/testing the game with me
 - Code Institute community on Slack for resources and support